Understanding the Iraqi Business Visa Landscape

 The Invitation Letter: Your Golden Ticket

-• Company stamp and authorized signature
+- Company official stamp and authorized signature from senior management or company director

 Costs and Processing Timeline